Imminent lawless action

 "Imminent lawless action" is one of several legal standards American courts use to determine whether certain speech is protected under the First Amendment of the United States Constitution.
 The standard was first established in 1969 in the United States Supreme Court case Brandenburg v.
 Ohio.

 History

 Brandenburg clarified what constituted a "clear and present danger", the standard established by Schenck v.
-United States (1919), and overruled Whitney v.
+United States (1919) and overruled by Whitney v.
 California (1927), which had held that speech that merely advocated violence could be made illegal.
 Under the imminent lawless action test, speech is not protected by the First Amendment if the speaker intends to incite a violation of the law that is both imminent and likely.
-While the precise meaning of "imminent" may be ambiguous in some cases, the court provided later clarification in Hess v.
-Indiana (1973) in which the court found that Hess's words were protected under "his rights to free speech", in part, because his speech "amounted to nothing more than advocacy of illegal action at some indefinite future time," and therefore did not meet the imminence requirement.
+While the precise meaning of "imminent" may be ambiguous in some cases, the Supreme Court provided later clarification in Hess v.
+Indiana (1973), which found that Hess's words were protected under "his rights to free speech", in part because his speech "amounted to nothing more than advocacy of illegal action at some indefinite future time," and therefore did not meet the imminence requirement.

 The two legal prongs that constitute incitement of imminent lawless action are as follows: